Saltwater-City/bslc.github.io/_posts/2021-01-03-ssh-key-on-remote.md

 tags: ssh
 ---

-You could setup ssh keys so that user name and password are not entered on every login.
+You could setup ssh keys so that user name and password are not required on every login on remote server.

 1. Generate key-pair on local